profreagan/quickdbtdemo/normalizedsiggard_dbt_exercise_instructions.md

 phone
 FROM {{ source('insurance_landing', 'agents') }}
 ```
+- The dbt_date macro comes from the below package.
+Create a packages.yml file in the same folder as your dbt_project.yml file.
+Paste this in the packages.yml file:

+packages:
+    - package: dbt-labs/dbt_utils
+    version: 1.1.1

 - Save the file, after you have done that, you can go to your terminal and type `dbt run -m dim_agent` to build the model.
     - Go to Snowflake to see the newly created table!